 The entry to mid-range blenders often have a plastic drive socket and connector under the cup – to keep manufacturing costs down.
 What this translates to is faster wear and tear on your blender.
 This won’t be a problem if plan on using your bullet blender occasionally.
 It’s often after the one-year limited warranty period is up that this will start to become an issue.

-The bullet blender is a must for any modern kitchen.
+The bullet blender is a must for any modern kitchen and are not just a fitness craze.
 They have a variety of uses from smoothies for the kids to salsa for your corn chips.
 Before you consider picking up one of these modern marvels, you should first consider what you plan to make with it.
 This will guide your buying decision in the right directions, ensuring you land with the right tool for the job.

 All the better for you if you can stretch for a higher end quality model that will take on any challenge you place before it.
 Your mid-tier blender will serve you well on the proviso you don’t use it multiple times every day.
 Your entry level models are perfect for the person wanting to get their feet wet with a few basic smoothies.